 Introduction

 ‘Made in the Middle 30' online exhibition celebrates the history of this exhibition series and the nearly 250 makers who have been involved.
-It tells the story of Made in the Middle through its exhibitors from 1988 to the present.
+It tells the story of Made in the Middle through its exhibitors from 1988 to the eighth version of the exhibition which toured the West Midlands region from December 2016 – April 2018.

 We invited Louise Taylor who worked at Craftspace from 1991 to 1996 to curate this online exhibition.
 She was instrumental in the early development of Made in the Middle into a regional touring exhibition of high quality and standing.
 Her essay, ‘Neither North nor South’, gives an insight to its development and the changes it has witnessed, from her perspective and that of the makers who have been involved.